 Six semester hours in courses offered by the biological sciences departments in the college are required.
 This requirement cannot be satisfied in whole or in part by University Core Curriculum courses.

-PHSL 201 (Human Physiology) AND PLB 301I (Environmental Issues) OR ZOOL 118 (Principles of Animal Biology) OR PHSL 201 & PHSL 208 AND BIOL 202 satisfied in whole or in part by University Core Curriculum courses, but certain courses chosen to meet the requirement may also substitute for certain University Core Curriculum requirements.
+PHSL 201 (Human Physiology) AND PLB 301I (Environmental Issues) OR ZOOL 118 (Principles of Animal Biology) OR PHSL 201 & PHSL 208 AND BIOL 202

 Physical Sciences